G1ll0u/Millenaire-Documentation/README.md

 │   ├── generictakefrombuilding
 │   ├── generictendfurnace
 │   └── genericvisit        | goals like "goDrinkCider
 ├── help                    | helpful documentation
-├── languages        | contains all strings of text, I didn't try for the moment but I think that when you create custom goals, you can edit what text that will be shown above the villager when he does this goal.
+├── languages               | contains all strings of text, I didn't try for the moment but I think that when you create custom
+|                             goals, you can edit what text that will be shown above the villager when he does this goal.
 │
 ├── quests                  |  quests related stuff
-│   ├── byzantinesbasic
-│   ├── common
-│   ├── indianbasic
-│   ├── inuitbasic
-│   ├── japanesebasic
-│   ├── marvel-norman
-│   ├── mysterybasic
-│   ├── normanbasic
-│   ├── seljukbasic
-│   ├── worldquest-indian
-│   ├── worldquest-mayan
-│   └── worldquest-norman
 └── villagerconfig          | how villagers will behave about items (what sword type should I take in priority ?)
-I think you can add modded items
+|                             I think you can add modded items
 ├── blocklist.txt
-├── blocktypes.txt     | Allows to whitelist/blacklist blocks so they can build or spawn on it (can be useful when encountering problems with other mods)
+├── blocktypes.txt     | Allows to whitelist/blacklist blocks so they can build or spawn on it (can be useful when encountering
+|                        problems with other mods)
 ├── Colour Sheet.png
 ├── config-server.txt  | default server config file
 ├── config.txt         | default client config file